David Giuntoli: Career

 In 2007, he moved to Los Angeles to further pursue an acting career.
 There he studied under director and acting teacher Chris Fields before joining the Echo Theater Company.
 A long series of guest appearances on various TV series and TV movies followed, including Nip/Tuck, Veronica Mars, Grey's Anatomy, Ghost Whisperer, Privileged, Without a Trace, and Cold Case among others.
 Giuntoli was also in consideration for the title role of the relaunched Superman movie Man of Steel but was eventually beaten out by English actor Henry Cavill.

-His biggest role in TV to date is the series Grimm, which premiered in October 2011 and ran for six seasons and 123 episodes until March 31, 2017.
-He played the lead role of Nick Burkhardt, a Grimm detective who hunts creatures.
+His first series regular role for television was in Grimm, which premiered in October 2011 and ran for six seasons and 123 episodes until March 31, 2017.
+He played the lead role of Nick Burkhardt, a Portland detective with supernatural abilities.
 In addition to his work on Grimm, Giuntoli was seen in 2012 in the motion picture Caroline and Jackie in a supporting role.
 He played the role of Scott Wickland, DS agent, in 13 Hours, directed by Michael Bay.
-In 2016, he played the lead role of David in the comedy film Buddymoon.
+In 2016, he played the lead role of David in the comedy film Buddymoon, a film that he created with Flula Borg and Alex Simmons.

-He is currently starring in the ABC series A Million Little Things, which premiered in September 2018.
+He starred in the ABC series A Million Little Things, which aired for five seasons from 2018 to 2023.

 Personal life

-Giuntoli dated fellow Road Rules castmate Cara Zavaleta.

 He often rode his bicycle to the set of Grimm.
 During a 2012 break in production, Giuntoli visited an elephant orphanage in Kenya, adopting one of the animals.

-Giuntoli married his Grimm co-star Bitsie Tulloch in June 2017.
-They announced her pregnancy with their first child in October 2018, a girl, Vivian, who was born in February 2019.
-In January 2020, the family moved to Washington State to be closer to family and their work in Vancouver.
+Giuntoli married his Grimm co-star Elizabeth Tulloch in June 2017.
+They announced her pregnancy with their first child in 2018.
+Their daughter was born in 2019.
+In January 2020, the family moved to Washington to be closer to family and their work in Vancouver.